jakob-heller/fflogs-scraping/README.md

 * Geckodriver
 > For our Firefox webdriver to run, Geckodriver needs to be installed.
 More on information on this in [Getting Started](#start). (a Chrome Webdriver would need Chromedriver)

-<a name="start"></a>
+<a name="getting-started"></a>
 ## Getting Started

 <a name="windows"></a>
 ### Windows
-To use this package, directly install the conda environment from the .yml, using
+To use this project, directly install the conda environment from the .yml, using

 ```
 conda env create -f environment.yml